Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - buyables: Display all of the buyables for this layer, as appropriate.
 The argument optional, and is the size of the boxes in pixels.

+- upgrade, milestone, chall, buyable: An individual upgrade, challenge, etc. The argument is the id.
+        This can be used if you want to have upgrades split up across multiple subtabs, for example.

 - toggle: A toggle button that toggles a bool value.
 The data is a pair that identifies what bool to toggle, [layer, id]

 - row: Display a list of components horizontally.
 The argument is an array of components in the tab layout format.